soumgraphic/chiffrement-monoalpha-vigenere/README.md

-# Mono-alphabetic and vigenere encryption
+# Mono-alphabetic substitution and vigenere (encryption & decryption)
-Java swing mono-alphabetic and vigenere encryption
+Java swing mono-alphabetic substitution and vigenere encryption and decryption.